 An additional component of the project is to get local Arrowtown households involved in trapping in their back gardens to help create a pest free zone within the town.
 Further inclusion from the surrounding golf courses will help expand this area of control, and allow native species to recover.
 Eventually the project looks to expand and connect trap lines run on Mt Soho, as well as incorporate areas that will be revegetated with native plants providing increased areas of habitat, such as Feehly Hill and Tobin’s Face.

-The project currently has one main trapping line running up the Bush Creek track, with further branch lines to be added as traps become available.
+The project currently has two main trapping lines running up the Bush Creek track and Brow Peak, with further branch lines to be added as traps become available.
 Monitoring lines are being added across the valley and ridge lines in the form of tracking tunnels.

 Traps currently in place and frequency of checking